Leomconti/django-api/README.md

 # Documentation

-## For better modularization, control and maintenance, each API is contained on its on app in django
+-   For better modularization, control and maintenance, each API is contained on its on app in django

+-   To test it out, just start the server and when you search for the endpoint, you can use django rest frameworks interface to interact with it

 ## Following is the documentation and explanation for each endpoint